SamG101-Developer/SPP-Primer-2/Writerside/topics/7-2-Superimposition-Definition.md

 ## Superimposing generic variants of the same class

 A generic class can be superimposed multiple times, with different generic arguments.
 If these classes contain attributes, then there will be multiple attributes with the same name in the class.
-This is not allowed, and a compile time error will be thrown.
+If the subclass doesn't override the attribute too, then accessing the attribute is ambiguous; there is no way to know which superclasses attribute is desired.
+The resolving syntax is discussed in [postfix member access]().

 When instantiating an object, only stateful superclasses must be provided.
 If there is a generic superclass, say `BaseType[T]`, then the `BaseType` part of the `sup=` argument (of any generic substitution) will be the match for